Hear The Thunder

-“This machine needs to be disassembled and my passport taken out of it,” the German managed to get out, more as question than a request.
+“This machine needs to be disassembled and my passport was taken out of it,” the German managed to get out, more as a question than a request.

 “I see,” the lieutenant said, instantly whipping around and walking back to his office.
 He gave the German a last look before he disappeared inside.
 Nobody moved in the transit area.
 The lieutenant returned after a few long moments.
 He walked back to the silent machine and stopped.